 Avoid alcohol and drink plenty of fluids

 I know, it's a difficult one.
 You totally want to enjoy the free booze included in your flight price.
 The alcohol will get you dehydrated, together with the already recycled dry air, you will end up having some killer headaches.
 Make a habit of drinking at least 2 litres of water during your flight.
 Hydration will also help you better cope with jetlag.

 A super comfortable travel pillow

 I'm sure you don't want to invest a lot of money in an expensive travel pillow, but honestly, sleeping is crucial on a long haul flight.
 Besides, the more you sleep, the faster time flies.
-Most international flights will have pillows and blankets available, but I like to use those for securing my lower back.
-Just buy the most comfortable (not necessarily the most expensive) travel pillow for your needs.
-I found a £15 foam travel pillow in a supermarket and I've been loving it since.
+Most international flights will have pillows and blankets available, but you can use those for securing your lower back and add extra comfort.
+Just buy the most comfortable (not necessarily the most expensive) travel pillow for your needs.Check prices and read reviews: Amazon.com